 A guide for expats on how to set up key utilities in Russia.
 Find everything you need to know to connect to water, electricity, and gas in Russia.

 Russia is generally not as cost-effective in comparison to other European countries.
 The cost for basic Russian utilities and home appliances are typically higher in the capital of Moscow.

 The other difficulty for expats is that many web pages of Russian utility companies do not offer English versions.
 Unless you speak Russian, you may need to seek the assistance of a Russian-speaking friend or an online translator.
-To avoid being without Russian utilities when moving into a new home, it is advisable to organise your utility connections a week or two before moving in.
+To avoid being without Russian utilities when moving into a new home, organize them a week or two in advance.